 China and International Relations (CHAIR) Graduate Research Workshop at the University of Pennsylvania

-CHAIR is an excellent avenue to meet other graduate students and faculty working in the field, receive feedback on research projects, exchange ideas, and even create opportunities for co-authorships.
+CHAIR is an excellent avenue to meet other graduate students and scholars working in the field, receive feedback on research projects, exchange ideas, and even create opportunities for co-authorships.
 Younger generations of graduate students at Penn have helped institutionalize the workshop, and together, we hope to continue and expand the network of workshop members to naturally incorporate junior faculty members who were previously presenters at the workshop.

 For more information on this year's CHAIR Graduate Research Workshop, check out our facebook page.